swtcpro/jingtum-lib-csharp/docs/docs.md

 Callback entry for request.
 Each callback returns the raw json message, exception and parsed result.

 * Message: The raw json message received from the jingtum system.
-* Exception: The exception for local parameter validation or error message from the jingtum system.
+* Exception: The exception for local argument validation or error message from the jingtum system.
 * Result: The parsed result object.